DAFoam/DAFoam.github.io/pages/mydoc/mydoc_get_started_faq.md

 You can open a FFD file (*.xyz; plot3D format) in Paraview and choose "PLOT3D Reader" in the pop-up window.
 Then, on the left panel, uncheck "Binary File", check "Multi Grid", and then hit "Apply".
 NOTE: Paraview sometime crashes when loading Plot3D files with a small number of points (it is a bug in Paraview).
 To avoid this, you can convert a Plot3D file to the Tecplot format.
 First load the DAFoam environment, and run `dafoam_plot3d2tecplot.py yourFFDFileName.xyz newFFDFileName.dat`.
 Once done, a new file newFFDFileName.dat will be generated in the Tecplot format.
 You can then use Paraview to load this new file.

+## How to generate body-fitted FFDs?

+You can use ICEM-CFD to generate body-fitted FFDs and save them as .xyz (plot3D format).
+Refer to this [discussion](https://github.com/mdolab/dafoam/discussions/652) for more information about how to generate body-fitted FFDs using ICEM-CFD.

 ## How to use more CPU cores?

 To run the optimization using 8 cores, first clean up previous results `./Allclean`, then run: